We can all agree that social media marketing is not for the faint-hearted.

 The amazing thing about a focused and mighty community is that this is where the brands’ most loyal and dedicated customers are.
 These are those ride-or-dies, forever customers, first to purchase and support.

 This is important because 54% of customers get annoyed when targeted with an ad for something they’ve already bought.
-And while broad targeting is good for brand awareness, you need to be wary of your client’s budget and the oversaturated market.
+And while broad targeting is good for brand awareness, you need to be wary of your client’s budget, oversaturated market, and current economic situation.
 This is why a good start would be to focus your efforts on retargeting prospects and uncovering a lookalike audience.

 While social media advertising may be difficult, it still plays a big role in your clients' online sales success.
 As of January 2019, roughly 80% of online consumers have made a purchase from social media ads, and the latest research shows that 84% of consumers purchased a product because they watched a marketing video.